Back to Blog

 A Knowledge Panel is a visualization that appears on top of search results (on mobile) or on the right side of them (on desktop) which provides authoritative information about any entity or concept.
 Structured data helps trigger this feature, by enabling Google to pull critical data from your web pages, thus making your brand more visible on its search results.

-Other rich elements triggered by structured data are event snippets, which can pull up critical information for an event directly on the search results, thus making your brand the most authoritative on that specific event.
-By creating an association in the mind of users between that event and your brand:
+Event snippets provide critical information for an event directly on the search results, thus making your brand the most authoritative on that specific event.
+By creating an association in the mind of users between that event and your brand.

 Example of the Structured Data of an Event AMP as displayed by Google

 Example of an event snippet.
-We created an event page by mapping our software to pass essential information about the event.
-The search engine was taken as an authoritative source of information on that specific event.
+We created an event page and used WordLift software to provide search engines with information about the event using structured data.
+Google recognized our event page as an authoritative source of information on that specific event.

 How do you generate structured data?